Jenna and Chris

 The dinner table from above

 Kat had been working on the cake for days.
-Layered, fresh flowers pressed into the buttercream, the whole thing standing tall on the kitchen island when we walked in.
-She had matched it to the colors in the room: pale blues, soft pinks, a touch of gold.
+Layered, fresh flowers pressed into the buttercream, standing tall on the kitchen island when we walked in.
+She made it colourful to match the spring theme of the party.

 Kat's cake from the side